irrubio/tropituna_adaptation/README.md

 ## Description

 This repository allows to replicate results from the article *Adaptation in a large-scale tuna fishery is not dependent on awareness of climate change*.
-The scripts in Figure 1 produce figures from the manuscritp.
+The scripts in Figure 1 produce figures from the manuscript.

 ![](Images/outline_scripts.jpg)